lucalooser/lucalooser.github.io/content/authors/admin/_index.md

 #      Recognized for contributions to scaling laws in deep learning.
 ---

-Welcome to my Website!
 I am a fifth Year PhD Candidate in Economics at Universitat Pompeu Fabra.
-My research interests lie in Macro Development, Economic Geography and Family Economics.
+My research is at the intersection of Macro Development, Economic Geography and Family Economics.
+In particular, I am interested in studying the effect of families and children during the process of structural transformation.

 In my JMP I study...